Olanrewaju-Durojaye/SEQUESTRA/README.md

 ## Workflow

-1. Generate protein–ligand designs with BoltzGen.
+1. Generate protein-ligand designs with BoltzGen.
 2. Rank designs by BoltzGen affinity probability and retain a user-selected top percentage.
 3. In catalytic-reference mode, screen catalytic liability with DLKcat and